 - Whether to apply for a warrant is a decision for the AMHP

-- Whether to ask for a warrant, is the right of the police.
+- Whether to ask for a warrant, is the right the police may exercise.

 - Without a warrant under s135(1) of the Mental Health Act, the police have NO powers to use force until: –

-- the AMHP has ‘sectioned’ the patient or unless a criminal offence is attempted or a breach of the peace apprehended.
+- The AMHP has ‘sectioned’ the patient or a criminal offence is attempted or a breach of the peace apprehended.

 - With a warrant under s135(1) , the police can force entry if need be, and remove to a place of safety if thought fit.